 His name was Manly P Hall and he was worth $52 million.
 Hall came from modest origins in Canada, moved to California in 1919 at the age of eighteen, and found he had a natural talent for the new age beliefs popular at the time.

-After briefly mixing with a Rosicrucian group, a Theosophy-style movement pushing a new ‘Aquarian Age’, he started giving talks of his own about reincarnation in a small rented room above a bank.
+After briefly mixing with a Theosophy-style movement pushing a new Rosicrucian ‘Aquarian Age’, he started giving talks of his own about reincarnation in a small rented room above a bank.
 Tall, long-haired, and intense-eyed, he caught the attention of a local neo-Transcendentalist congregation called The Church of the People.
 Soon he was the church’s minister.

 People liked the charismatic young speaker who mixed Christianity with sociology, philosophy, and ancient religions.
 Some saw him as a guru.
 Carolyn Lloyd and her daughter Estelle, wealthy with oil money, funded him on a trip around the world to examine the spiritual practices of Eastern nations.
 Hall began writing books like The Initiates of the Flame and The Lost Keys of Freemasonry.